Request a Conversation

 If you wouldn't lend your name to a business, you shouldn't invest in it either.
 Everything we do starts there.

 Basil has spent nearly two decades investing in public markets.
 Before founding White Brook Capital in 2016, he was a Senior Analyst at MSF Capital, a value-oriented hedge fund.
-Earlier in his career, he was the telecom analyst at BBT Capital Management — a ~$2.0 billion hedge fund — and an investment banking analyst in the Technology, Media, and Telecom group at JPMorgan.
+Earlier in his career, he was the telecom analyst at BBT Capital Management and an investment banking analyst in the Technology, Media, and Telecom group at JPMorgan.

 • MBA, Kellogg School of Management